AdrienPoupa/docker-compose-nas/README.md

 Then, fill the CloudFlare `.env` entries.

-If you want to test your configuration first, use the Let's Encrypt staging server by uncommenting this:
+If you want to test your configuration first, use the Let's Encrypt staging server by updating `LETS_ENCRYPT_CA_SERVER`'s value in `.env`:
 ```
-#- --certificatesresolvers.myresolver.acme.caserver=https://acme-staging-v02.api.letsencrypt.org/directory
+LETS_ENCRYPT_CA_SERVER=https://acme-v02.api.letsencrypt.org/directory
 ```

 If it worked, you will see the staging certificate at https://nas.domain.com.